palera1n/palera1n/README.md

 # Repos

 ### Tweaks mode
-All repos work when using tweaks mode because it uses normal Procursus and not rootless.
+All repos work when using tweaks mode because it uses the rootful Procursus bootstrap, unless specifying rootless.

 ### Rootless
-Repos need to be updated for rootless, here are some that work currently:
+Repos will need to be updated for rootless, here are some that work currently:

 - [Mineek's repo](https://mineek.github.io/repo) contains rootless Procursus packages
 - The official [palera1n repo](https://repo.palera.in) contains miscellaneous packages